SKYSCRAPERS1999/CS184-Smoke-Simulation/documents/final/index.md

 2. Convert density and temperature map into RGB texture map.
 3. Use shader program to map the texture map to screen.

-Specifically, for the seconde step, we create a char array with capacity $3\times W\times H$, where $W$ and $H$ are width and height of the grid, respectively. %%%%Fangzhou please write here%%%% We then save the RGB color to the array, which is basically a texture map now.
+Specifically, for the second step, we create a char array with capacity $3\times W\times H$, where $W$ and $H$ are width and height of the grid, respectively.
+We first calculate the HSV value of each grid.
+We then change the HSV fields to RGB fields, and save the RGB color to the array, which is basically a texture map now.
 After that, we pass the array to fragment shader as a 2D sampler, and render the grid.

 #### GUI
 We added nanogui to our project from scratch.
 Widgets we used includes sliders for configuring smoke parameters and a color wheel.